naiam-studio/quickstart/README.md

 # 4. Install sncast and create account
 make install-sncast
 make account-create
+# Copy the account address from the output

-# 5. Top up account via faucet at https://faucet.ztarknet.cash/ (paste the address above)
+# 5. Top up account via faucet at https://faucet.ztarknet.cash/
+# Paste the address from step 4 and request tokens

 # 6. Deploy account
-make account-topup
 make account-deploy

 # 7. Create a circuit and prove it